English | Site Directory

-Tracking API: Domains and Directories
+Tracking Code: Domains and Directories

 This reference describes the methods that you use for customizing how Google Analytics reporting works across domains, across different hosts, or within sub-directories of a website.